rahim-hashim/video_transcripts/_Transcripts/Andrew Huberman/20240508_Andrew Huberman.md

 *  What about this dream interpretation business?
 *  I mean, it really started, you have to give credit
 *  in some ways to Freud.
-*  Although, if you look back at very ancient cultures,
+*  Although if you look back at very ancient cultures,
 *  so much of the artwork, so much of the sort of left imprint
 *  on the world suggests that they were fascinated by dreams
 *  and used dreams and gods of dreams.
-*  So we've always been thinking about what are these things
+*  So we've always been thinking about
+*  what are these things called dreams
-*  called dreams and can we interpret them?
+*  and can we interpret them?
 *  But it was really Freud who put his seminal works together
-*  in 1899 and then published it in 1901,
+*  in 1899 and then published it in 1901
 *  called The Interpretation of Dreams.
 *  And it's probably one of his, if not his most famous text.
 *  And you can unfairly sum it up as, you know,